 Majors: French, International Studies Minors: Political Science, Women's and Gender Studies

 Career interest: Working with an advocacy or non-governmental agency that helps migrants

 Salut!
-I am a senior majoring in French and International Studies, with minors in Political Science and Women's and Gender Studies.
+I am a senior majoring in French and international studies, with minors in political science and women's and gender studies.
 Although I live in the greater St. Louis region, I like to call Zacatecas, Mexico home, since I spent much of my childhood there.
 My love for French started in high school, and it has only grown since, thanks to SLU.
 I am also very passionate about traveling, which is why I spent my junior year studying in Lyon, France.
-I was able to travel through 21 different cities in 9 different countries.
-My favorite was city was Sidi Bou Said, Tunisia, a francophone country.
+I was able to travel through 21 different cities in nine different countries.
+My favorite city was Sidi Bou Said, Tunisia, a francophone country.

 Title of LLC symposium paper: “Jean Renoir, le vrai poète du cinéma”

 Bonjour!
-My name is Samantha Sudduth, and I will be graduating this spring as a dual major in French and Communication Sciences & Disorders.
+I will be graduating this spring as a dual major in French and communication sciences and disorders.
 After graduation, I’ll be spending a year as an English as a Second Language assistant in Annecy, France through the Teaching Assistant Program in France (TAPIF).
 I am thrilled to have the opportunity to return to France and to utilize my passion for French in order to help students in the process of foreign language acquisition.
-After TAPIF, I have plans to obtain my Master’s degree in speech-language pathology at Missouri State University.
+After TAPIF, I have plans to obtain my master’s degree in speech-language pathology at Missouri State University.